 Diagnosis of asthmaThe diagnosis of this disease starts with an evaluation of your medical history, family history, and other potential causes or risk factors.
 If a patient has already been diagnosed, prior episodes will be evaluated.

-Many cases are related to allergies, so if a patient has rhinitis or eczema it may lead a doctor to suspect the occurrence of asthma.
-In addition, the doctor may request any of the following tests to further establish a diagnosis:
+Many cases are related to allergies, so if a patient has rhinitis or eczema it may lead a doctor to suspect asthma.
+In addition, the doctor may request any of the following tests to reach a diagnosis:

 - Allergy tests

 - Chest and sinus X-rays